Capitol State Forest

 Middle Waddell Campground and Trailhead

 This ORV-oriented campground offers access to Capitol State Forest's 89 miles of motorized trail.
 The campground has 24 campsites and four toilets.
-Campers are required to register on site.
+Campers are required to register on-site.
+After Labor Day, the campground will remain open on a first-come, first-serve basis until Nov.
+30.

-Directions: Continue west on Waddell Creek Road from Margaret McKenny entrance for 1.2 miles.
-Turn left .1 miles to site.
+Directions: Continue west on Waddell Creek Road from Margaret McKenny's entrance for 1.2 miles.
+Turn left .1 miles to the site.
 Get directions.

 Mima Falls Trailhead